 DEQ Response: DEQ agrees that anaerobic digestion of manure will significantly reduce pathogens before land application and that land application of liquid digestate at agronomic rates will further reduce pathogens to safe levels.
 DEQ’s water quality program and the Oregon Department of Agriculture consider that anaerobic digestion of manure prior to land application is environmentally preferable to land application of undigested manure.

 DEQ also consulted with ODA on the POTB permit modification over how nutrient loading of additional feedstocks will affect the CAFO permit Nutrient Management Plans.
-ODA will work with farms to ensure appropriate application within nutrient loading restrictions of each farm.
+ODA will work with participating farms to ensure appropriate application within nutrient loading restrictions of each farm.
 DEQ has considered nutrient loading in the watershed and inserted conditions in POTB's permit that require nutrients to be applied at agronomic rates and in compliance with a nutrient management plan approved by ODA.
+DEQ rules and DEQ’s permit require that Tillamook Biogas, LLC ensure that they have the locations and a structure set up for this digestate as they begin to accept Type 3 feedstocks.
+DEQ must approve these feedstock agreements.

-In addition, the contracted farms for Tillamook Biogas, LLC and the POTB will only receive digestate that contains the equivalent nutrient content as contained in the manure that was originally sent to the POTB for anaerobic digestion.
+In addition, DEQ understands that participating farms will only receive digestate that contains the equivalent nutrient content as contained in the manure that was originally sent to the POTB for anaerobic digestion.
 Digestate with excess nutrient loading will be used elsewhere.
-Tillamook Biogas, LLC will need to ensure that they have the locations and structure set up for this digestate as they begin to accept Type 3 feedstocks.

 The temporary rules allow land application of liquid digestate at agronomic rates and in compliance with federal biosolid regulations to meet pathogen requirements.
 Type 3 feedstocks do not contribute significantly to pathogen levels.
 DEQ is working with ODA to assure that there is not excess nutrient loading in the watershed.